ubernostrum/django-registration/docs/validators.rst

 possibility of `homograph attacks
 <https://en.wikipedia.org/wiki/IDN_homograph_attack>`_ through the use of
 characters which are easily visually confused for each other (for example:
-"pаypаl" containing a Cyrillic "а", visually indistinguishable in many fonts from a Latin "а").
+"аdmin" containing a Cyrillic "а", visually indistinguishable in many fonts from a Latin "а").

-To protect against this, django-registration applies some validation rules to usernames and email addresses.
+To protect against this, ``django-registration`` applies some validation rules to usernames and email addresses.

 .. function:: validate_confusables(value)